Exploring ultra-high energy neutrino experiments through the lens of the transport equation: Summary and outlook

 \subsubsection{Acknowledgments}

 { We thank Michele Redi, Marko Simonovi\'c and Manuel Szewc for discussions.
-The work of AT is supported in part by the Italian Ministry of University and Research (MUR) through the PRIN 2022 project n.
+We would also like to thank the anonymous Referee for carefully reading our manuscript.
+Their insightful feedback gave us the opportunity to strengthen our comprehension of the subject.
+The work of AT and SP is supported by the Italian Ministry of University and Research (MUR) through the PRIN 2022 project n.
 20228WHTYC (CUP:I53C24002320006).
 The work of DR is supported in part by the European Union-Next Generation EU through the PRIN2022 Grant n.
 202289JEW4.
 MT acknowledges support by Next Generation EU, as part of Piano Nazionale di Ripresa e Resilienza (PNRR), Missione 4, Componente 2, Investimento 1.2 - CUP I13C25000150006.}

 \begin{appendix}